-The cross track audio template will be useful in some audio stream formats where an asset may have multiple audio tracks and channels of more than one track constitute a single audio track in the resulting audio program.
+The Cross Track Audio template is useful in some audio stream formats where an asset may have multiple audio tracks and channels of more than one track constitute a single audio track in the resulting audio program.
 For example, for a XDCam file with 8 BWF tracks, each of the tracks contain one audio channel, where two tracks may correspond to left and right of a stereo program and the remaining six tracks may constitute a 5.1 program.
 Note that the properties (sampling rate, sample size, etc.) of audio streams should be similar if you want to include them in a single loudness measurement.